Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 The *docked/undocked* mode basically makes your chat screen appear differently.

 - **Docked** (minimized) mode  - you see a smaller screen where only your last chat room or the chat list is visible;
-- **Undocked** (maximized) mode - you see a larger scren where both your chat room and the chat list are visible.
+- **Undocked** (maximized) mode - you see a larger screen where both your chat room and the chat list are visible.

 You can switch between modes by clicking/tapping the *dock/undock* icon next to *Close* (see screenshot below).